jackelyny/amazon_clone/README.md

 # Amazon clone
 This is a full stack e-commerce react web application using firebase as backend and stripe for payment processing.
-Note: This react project is a FAKE CLONE.
+Note: This react project is a FAKE CLONE of the official amazon web app.

 Deployed on firebase.